Closed Loop Gain Solution

 Variables Used

-Feedback Factor - The feedback factor of an op-amp application defines the circuit performance.
+Feedback Factor - The Feedback Factor of an op-amp application defines the fraction of the amplifier output signal fed back to the amplifier input.

 STEP 1: Convert Input(s) to Base Unit